Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-android.md

 ### Automatic restart of ActyxOS
 If ActyxOS was running on your Android device, it will automatically restart upon reboot.

-On some Android distributions you may need to explicitly permit the Autostart, by setting it to ON under Manage&nbsp;Apps&#x2011;&#x2011;>ActyxOS.
+On some Android distributions you may need to explicitly permit the Autostart in Manage&nbsp;Apps&#x2011;&#x2011;>ActyxOS.

 <details>
   <summary>Expand for an example</summary>

+Note that the exact name of the setting depends on your Android vendor.

 ![Enabling Autostart](/images/os/android-settings-0.jpg "ActyxOS App Settings")